 New Style: "What is the value of long school holidays?
 What are the arguments in favor of shorter terms?"

 Critical Tip: If a question asks about the impact on "individuals AND businesses," you must address both groups in your essay.
-Ignoring one specific part of the prompt is the most common reason for losing marks in 2025.
+Ignoring one specific part of the prompt is the most common reason for losing marks.

 Commonly asked questions